-For a look that’s bang up to date, try swapping your bomber for a souvenir jacket.
-The backstory to this punchy style dates back to the end of World War II in Japan, when US servicemen commissioned jackets embroidered with a mix of Eastern and Western iconography, like tigers and eagles.
-They’re an easy way to spice up a simple outfit, and with such epic origins, you’ll always have something to make small talk about.
+For a look that’s bang up to date, try swapping your blazer for a bomber jacket in an interesting colour or material.
+They’re an easy way to upgrade up a simple outfit, and with such epic origins (having been on the backs of everyone from Brando to Bond), you’ll always have something to make small talk about.

 Do: Take A Portable Smartphone Charger

 Is there anything better than being the first person to ‘gram a show’s best outfit and watching the likes roll in?
 Probably a lot, but in terms of fashion weeks, it’s the pinnacle.

 Still, your battery can drain quickly from all that filtering, hashtagging and Boomeranging, so in the interest of staying juiced, it’s worth keeping a portable battery pack handy.
 After all, it’s lot more practical than trying to make a cappuccino last an hour in Starbucks while you hog a corner plug socket.

 Anker Astro E1 Compact Portable Charger, available at Amazon, priced £11.99.

 Asking every semi-famous person for a selfie will make it immediately and patently clear that you’re a total newb.

 Rather than fanboying, just hope that if a conversation naturally occurs with a famous model, designer or actor that someone takes a natural non-phone picture – it’ll look way better than an awkwardly staged semi-finger-obscured photo with a none-too-pleased Nick Grimshaw.